BLOG

 What does FOB stand for in shipping?

 FOB stands for Free on Board in shipping.
 It indicates the point at which the seller’s responsibility ends and the buyer’s responsibility begins.
-The term outlines who bears the shipping costs, liability, and risk during transportation.
-FOB terms can specify whether they apply at the seller’s location or a shipping port, affecting the logistics and finances of the trade transaction.
+The terms can specify whether they apply at the seller’s location or a shipping port, affecting the logistics and finances of the trade transaction.

 What is the difference between FOB delivery terms and CIF?

 The primary difference between FOB (Free on Board) and CIF (Cost, Insurance, and Freight) lies in responsibility for costs and risk.
-Under FOB, the seller’s obligation ends when the goods are loaded onto the vessel, leaving the buyer responsible for shipping, insurance, and other charges thereafter.
-In contrast, CIF includes the cost of goods, insurance, and freight up to the destination port, with the seller bearing more responsibility throughout the shipping process.
+Under FOB, the seller’s obligation ends when they load the goods onto the vessel.
+In contrast, CIF includes the cost of goods, insurance, and freight up to the destination port.
+The seller bearing more responsibility throughout the shipping process.

 Who pays shipping costs under FOB shipping?